-Persistency risk is the risk of unexpected changes in policyholder rates of exit.
-This risk can materialise if more customers opt for early repayment or transfer of their loans than expected in the Company's assumptions.
-This can result in reduction in the current and expected future profits from this line of business and hence profitability for the Company.
-Early repayments impact the Company's profitability if the early repayment charges are not sufficient to cover costs and loss in profitability on early repayments.
+Persistency risk is the risk of unexpected impact resulting from adverse persistency experience.
+The risk of changes in policyholder rates of exit can materialise if more customers opt for early repayment or transfer of their loans than expected in the Company's assumptions.
+This can result in a reduction in the current and expected future profits from this line of business and hence profitability for the Company.
+Early repayments impact the Company's profitability if the early repayment charges are not sufficient to cover costs.